 Internships are available for students in high school, career and trade programs, as well as undergraduate and graduate programs.
 Internships are also available for post-graduate students.

-Yes, with supervisor approval.
+Yes, with supervisor approved.
 The combined paid and/or unpaid hours worked must not exceed 40 hours a week.

-Interns are encouraged to review job openings by visiting the Salt Lake County Human Resources Job Center .
-If the intern meets the minimum qualifications for the job, they can apply online.
+Interns are encouraged to review job openings by visiting the Salt Lake County Human Resources Job Center at

 The intern is under no obligation to Salt Lake County after completion of the prescribed work period(s) for an internship.
 Interns will be required to return the employee badge, keys, and any other County property.